Back-Up & Sync a USB Device to Google Drive on Mac in 2025

 backup-external-device-to-google-drive-or-google-photos

 This way, the files are stored on either of them.
-But if you check both boxes, the device files other than photos and videos are stored on Google Drive, but the photos and videos are stored on both of them.
+If you check both boxes, the device’s non-photo and video files are saved to Google Drive, but the photos and videos are saved to both.
 After you check the boxes at your convenience, click on the Save option.
 So a pop-up may appear to grant permission to the Drive app to access the content of the USB device.

-If you want Back-Up & Sync a USB Device to another Google Drive account on Mac, add a new Google Account to Google Drive and use it for Backup.
+If you want to back up & sync a USB device to another Google Drive account on Mac, add a new Google account to Google Drive and use it for backup.

 Stop Backing Up a USB Device to Google Drive

-Do you wont to stop Google Drive Backup & Sync from asking to upload?
+Would you like to prevent Google Drive Backup & Sync from prompting you to upload?

 After you add a USB device to Google Drive for backup and sync, it will appear in the Google Drive Preferences window in the My Mac tab.
-You can see it by opening the preferences from the Drive icon in the Menu bar
+You can see it by opening the preferences via the Drive icon in the menu bar

 google-drive-preferences-settings